Hendejac/CpHMD-Analysis/index.md

 # Background

 In CpHMD simulations each titratable site, *i*, is treated as a continuous titration coordinate λ<sub>*i*</sub>, which is bound between 0 and 1, to govern the progress of that titratable site's protonation/deprotonation.
-In practice the λ-value does not always sample exactly either 0 or 1, so a cutoff of 0.2 is used to define whether a given titratable site is protonated or deprotonated.
+In practice, the λ-value does not always sample exactly either 0 or 1, so a cutoff of 0.2 is used to define whether a given titratable site is protonated or deprotonated.
 The cutoff value described here is the default cutoff value for all calculations in the CpHMD-Analysis python library.

 <p align="center">